 Directions

-Preheat oven to 200.
+Preheat the oven to 200.
 Core apples & slice as thin as possible.
 You can also use a mandoline.
 In a bowl, mix together the spices & salt.
 Toss the apple slices in the spice mixture to coat.
-Place apples on a parchment lined baking sheet & bake for 30 minutes.
-Then check the apples & flip them.
+Then place apples on a parchment-lined baking sheet & bake for 30 minutes — check the apples & flip them.
 Bake for another 30-45 minutes or until crispy.
 Let cool & enjoy!

 References